erizov/Professor/semester_1/lecture_03_specialized_sorting/counting_sort/README.md

 1. Implement Counting Sort from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems
 6. Compare stability, in-place properties, and performance characteristics

 ### Short Description

-A comparison-based algorithm that arranges elements in ascending or descending order by comparing and swapping elements.
+A comparison-based strategy that arranges elements in ascending or descending order by comparing and swapping elements.
 Addresses organizing data for efficient searching, display, or processing.
 Example: Sorting student records by grade to identify top performers.
 Operates by repeatedly comparing elements and reordering them until the entire collection is sorted.

 **Key Characteristics:**
 - **Time Complexity**: Varies